Differences Between Speech and Voice Analytics

 Speech Analytics and Voice Analytics software may often be billed with similar features, but these systems perform very different tasks.

 Speech Analytics programs record phone conversations to analyse phonetics, picking up on specific keywords and transcribing what was said.
 The vocabulary that the system is programmed to recognise may be limited to just a few words or include a whole dictionary: this affects the complexity of the transcript that can be produced.
-Therefore, speech analytics is primarily used to support compliance processes by analysing the words that agents speak to ensure they are using approved language and correct information.
+Therefore, speech analytics is primarily used to support compliance processes by analysing the words that agents speak to ensure they are using approved real-time language and correct information.
 Of course, the success of these systems can be impacted by failure to recognise slang or process strong accents.

 Voice Analytics programs also analyse recorded conversations, but instead of picking out words, they evaluate vocal patterns such as tone and pitch to assess the emotional state of the speaker.
 These systems use cognitive technology and machine learning to compare the recording with known voice patterns that signify emotions such as happiness, sadness, anger, and fear.